 Walk a mile in any direction from the town centre and you’ll find yourself in a wilderness still inhabited by wolves and bears, not to mention hardcore skiers and snowboarders baying for fresh powder.
-A Tri-Area lift ticket gets you access to the three excellent ski resorts surrounding the town - Sunshine Village, Mount Norquay, and Lake Louise – which in total, boast an epic 7,500 acres of skiable terrain.
+A Tri-Area lift ticket gets you access to the three of the best ski resorts anywhere in the world, which happen to surround the town - Sunshine Village, Mount Norquay, and Lake Louise.
+In total, these three ski resorts boast an epic 7,500 acres of skiable terrain.

 Banff attracts a lot of tourists all-year round - Lake Louise is one of the most visited sites anywhere in the Rocky Mountains - but there's a proper local scene here too.
 You just need to stay long enough to truly appreciate it.
 Read our Banff ski resort review for the full lowdown.

 Why the locals love it: Roz Webster lived and worked in Banff and loved “the best off-piste I’ve ever skied, snow right until May, and a real sense of community.
 Oh, and elks regularly walking down the street!”

 Top tip: Try Banff’s hot springs, which are perfect for soothing tired ski legs.